 Figure 9-8 shows that the average environmental justice area has transit and highway access to notably more two- and four-year colleges than the average non-environmental justice area.
 The figure also shows that people in environmental justice areas are estimated to have access to more colleges in the Build network than in the No-Build network.
+FIGURE 9-8 AVERAGE NUMBER OF COLLEGES (IN TERMS OF COLLEGE ENROLLMENT) TO WHICH THERE IS ACCESS FOR ENVIRONMENTAL AND NON-ENVIRONMENTAL JUSTICE AREAS IN THE 2035 NO-BUILD AND 2035 BUILD NETWORKS

 Figure 9-9 shows that the average environmental justice area has transit and highway access to more hospital beds than the average non-environmental justice area.
+FIGURE 9-9 AVERAGE NUMBER OF HOSPITAL BEDS TO WHICH THERE IS ACCESS FOR ENVIRONMENTAL AND NON-ENVIRONMENTAL JUSTICE AREAS IN THE 2035 NO-BUILD AND 2035 BUILD NETWORKS

-Mobility, Congestion, and Environmental Analysis Results
+Mobility, Congestion, and Air Quality Analysis Results:

-Results from the mobility, congestion, and environmental analysis show the following for trips within environmental justice areas:

-- Congested VMT is slightly less for environmental justice areas in the 2035 Build network than in the 2035 No-Build network. - VMT per square mile is less for environmental justice areas in the 2035 Build network compared to the 2035 No-Build network indicating a diversion from highway to transit. - The 2035 Build network yields slightly more CO emissions per square mile for both environmental justice and non-environmental justice areas when compared to the 2035 No-Build network; however the increase is smaller for environmental justice population zones.
+Results from the mobility, congestion, and environmental analysis show the following for trips within environmental justice areas: - Congested VMT is slightly less for environmental justice areas in the 2035 Build network than in the 2035 No-Build network. - VMT per square mile is less for environmental justice areas in the 2035 Build network than in the 2035 No-Build network, indicating a diversion of travel mode choices from highway to transit. • The 2035 Build network yields slightly more CO emissions per square mile for both environmental justice and non-environmental justice areas than the 2035 No-Build network does; however, the increase is smaller for environmental justice population zones than for environmental justice areas.
+Figure 9-10 shows that average transit travel times for attractions and productions are shorter for environmental justice areas than for non-environmental justice areas.
+FIGURE 9-10 AVERAGE TRANSIT TRAVEL TIMES FOR ENVIRONMENTAL AND NON-ENVIRONMENTAL JUSTICE POPULATION ZONES IN THE 2035 NO-BUILD AND 2035 BUILD NETWORKS